The Credibility of the Testimony to Jesus’ Resurrection

 martyrdom.
 Their manifest sincerity to the point of death refutes the

 allegation of a hoax.

-do not subject themselves to scandalous reproach, risk their lives and
+do not subject themselves to scandalous reproach, risk

 ultimately die to knowingly foster a hoax.